christabella/blog-theme/README.md

-# Er.
+# Terminal facade blog theme

-A configurable blog theme for Hugo, with elements inspired by [this blog](https://aranair.github.io/posts/).
+Forked from the [Er theme](https://themes.gohugo.io/theme/er/) by lingxz

 ## Features
 - produces an Atom feed at `feed.xml`(taken from [this discussion](https://github.com/comfusion/after-dark/issues/32)).
 It generates the latest 15 posts by default.